mybetspace/generate-certificates-for-localhost/README.md

 ### Linux

-1. Create a file named `ssh.sh` in a directory of your choice;
+1. Create a file named `ssh.sh` in a directory of your choice.
+Or download the `ssh.sh` file from this repository and skip step 2 as well;
-2. Put this script inside the file:
+2. Put this script inside the file

 ```bash
 #! /bin/bash